winesapOS/winesapOS/README.md

     - [GameMode](https://github.com/FeralInteractive/gamemode) is available to be used to speed up games.
     - [Gamescope](https://github.com/Plagman/gamescope) for helping play older games with frame rate or resolution issues.
     - [MangoHUD](https://github.com/flightlessmango/MangoHud) for benchmarking OpenGL and Vulkan games.
+    - [GOverlay](https://github.com/benjamimgois/goverlay) is a GUI for managing Vulkan overlays including MangoHUD, ReplaySorcery, and vkBasalt.
     - ZeroTier VPN can be used to play LAN-only games online with friends.
 - **Minimize writes** to the flash drive to improve its longevity.
     - Root file system is mounted with the options `noatime` and `nodiratime` to not write the access times for files and directories.